 This is the first in a series on decluttering your home – a fantastic way to increase clarity and focus and decrease stress.
-Read How to Declutter the Kitchen, How to Declutter the Bedroom, How to Declutter the Bathroom and How to Declutter Toys.
+Other posts in the Declutter Series: How to Declutter the Kitchen, How to Declutter the Bedroom, How to Declutter the Bathroom and How to Declutter Toys.

 A few years ago, I made the decision to declutter my home and it changed my life.
 It saved me so much time on cleaning, reduced my stress and made me realize that possessions don’t make me happy.